 Securitisation risk is defined as the risk transferred through securitisation of assets and the effect of a securitisation arrangement failing to operate as anticipated or of the values and risks transferred not emerging as expected.

-Alcentra does not securitise any of its assets.
-This risk is therefore not applicable and no additional Pillar II capital is required.
+Alcentra does not securitise any of its assets, therefore this risk is not applicable.

 Residual risk